aws/amazon-ec2-instance-selector/README.md

       --gpu-memory-total-max string                    Maximum Number of GPUs' total memory (Example: 4 GiB) If --gpu-memory-total-min is not specified, the lower bound will be 0
       --gpu-memory-total-min string                    Minimum Number of GPUs' total memory (Example: 4 GiB) If --gpu-memory-total-max is not specified, the upper bound will be infinity
-      --gpu-model string                               GPU Model name (Example: K520) -g, --gpus int                                       Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
+      --gpu-model string                               GPU Model name (Example: K520) -g, --gpus int32                                     Total Number of GPUs (Example: 4) (sets --gpus-min and -max to the same value)
-      --gpus-max int                                   Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
+      --gpus-max int32                                 Maximum Total Number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
-      --gpus-min int                                   Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
+      --gpus-min int32                                 Minimum Total Number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
       --hibernation-support                            Hibernation supported
       --hypervisor string                              Hypervisor: [xen or nitro]
       --inference-accelerator-manufacturer string      Inference Accelerator Manufacturer name (Example: AWS)